FtBunny/ChatBot/README.md

-This is a chatbot application built using JavaScript, HTML, and CSS.
+CHATBOT application built using JavaScript, HTML, and CSS.
 It utilizes the Google Cloud Natural Language API to generate responses to user input.

 #Features